 Creating an aftercare plan and being in touch with other alumni will help decrease the chance of relapse.
 We’re dedicated to helping you every step of the way during your recovery, which includes after you leave.
 After you or a loved one leaves our addiction treatment center, we follow up with you at regular intervals to discuss your progress and any ongoing needs and issues that may affect your recovery.
 We also have an impressive group of alumni that can help motivate you to stay on track towards long-term recovery.

 How to Know If You Are Ready for Addiction Treatment

 If you are searching for information about addiction treatment options, it is already clear you know that you have a problem.
 Here’s the good news: this is the first step on the road to recovery.
 The thought of entering a new situation can be anxiety provoking, but one of the ways to alleviate these fears is to talk to one of our intake specialists at Pinnacle Peak Recovery.
 Our staff will do their best to make sure that you feel supported and cared for.
 When you are ready, our staff is here to help you through your journey of recovery.

 When you first stop using a specific substance there are going to be several symptoms that you may have to deal with.
 Some more common symptoms of alcohol withdrawal include:

 Increased heart rate

-Some types of drug withdrawal, such as that from benzodiazepines and other types of sedatives can resemble alcohol withdrawal syndrome.
-Other symptoms may vary based on the drug.
-There are some withdrawal symptoms that are common for a number of drug types.
+Some types of drug withdrawal, like that from benzodiazepines and other types of sedatives, can resemble alcohol withdrawal syndrome.
+Other symptoms may vary from the drug.
+There are some withdrawal symptoms that are common for many drug types.
 Some of these symptoms include:

 The symptoms of withdrawal can appear within just a few hours after using a substance.
 There are several variables that can determine the type of withdrawal symptoms including your age, health history, and the type of substances that you have been abusing.
 We will provide you with information about what to expect once your intake has been completed.